 Homemade Spiced Almond Butter Chocolate Cups

-- Place liners into 9 muffin cups.
-In a small bowl or stand mixer, combine the almond butter, cinnamon, allspice, cardamom, and confectioners' sugar.
-Using a whisk attachment (hand-held or stand mixer), beat until light, fluffy, and completely combined.
-If using unsalted almond butter, add a few pinches of sea salt (I used Maldon, as recommended by Adrianna).
+- Place paper liners into 9 cups in a 12-cup muffin tin.
+In a small bowl or stand mixer, combine the almond butter, cinnamon, allspice, cardamom, and confectioners’ sugar.
+Using a whisk attachment, hand-held or stand mixer, beat until light, fluffy, and completely combined.
+If using unsalted almond butter, add a few pinches of salt.

 - Remove the muffin tin from the freezer and add 1 to 2 teaspoons of the almond butter mixture to each cup.
 Top with 1 to 2 additional tablespoons of chocolate and place in the freezer for 5 to 10 minutes, or until firm.
 Transfer to the refrigerator to thaw for about 30 minutes.
 Store in the refrigerator until ready to serve.
 When it’s time to serve, sprinkle a pinch of sea salt atop each almond butter cup.

-Since this recipe contains no stabilizers for the chocolate, if the almond butter cups are kept at room temperature for too long, they'll melt, so just be sure to keep them in the refrigerator until serving.
+- Since this recipe contains no stabilizers for the chocolate, I recommend storing the almond butter cups in the refrigerator, as they can melt if kept at room temperature for too.